The Critical First Six Months: A Startup Make-or-Break Period

 You start building.
 And building.
 And building.

 Every feature feels essential.
 Every detail matters.
 You're building the full vision, just a "smaller" version.
+If your vision includes an AI recommendation engine, real-time collaboration, and advanced analytics, your MVP surely needs basic versions of all three, right?

 Six months later, you have a product with 47 features.
 No users have seen it.
 You don't know if any of those features matter.
+You've built a cathedral without knowing if anyone wants to pray.

 The reality: You're building a product, not an MVP.
 An MVP is an experiment, not a product.
+It's the minimum you need to learn whether your hypothesis is correct.
+Every feature beyond that is waste.

 The fix: Define 3 features max.
 Launch in 30 days.
 Everything else is nice-to-have.